MakeGamesWithUs/GottaCodeEmAll-Cloupp/steps/Sing Move.md

 ==========
 You are going to use your monster's powerful **Sing** move to damage your enemy by putting it to sleep.
 This is going to require the use of everything you have learned so far, so get ready!

-The Sing move is only effective if your monster has a higher level than the enenmy monster -- otherwise pressing the Sing button will make your monster level up!
+The Sing move is only effective if your monster has a higher level than the enemy monster -- otherwise pressing the Sing button will make your monster level up!
 You are going to use your monster's powerful Sing move to damage your enemy by putting it to sleep.
 This is going to require the use of everything you have learned so far, so get ready!

 Add the following code between ```// singButtonPressed goes below this``` and ```// singButtonPressed goes above this```: